JesusCotlamee/pixee-actions/analysis-input/README.md

-## Upload File Pixee Action
+## Analysis Input Pixee Action

-This action uploads a file to an AWS S3 bucket.
-Essentially, it facilitates the process of uploading relevant files for further processing or reference.
+The composite action combines two key functionalities to further simplify and automate analysis in the development workflow.

 ### Inputs